NikosAlexandris/pvgis-prototype/docs/api/index.md

   - How-To
 ---

-This section contains How-To recipes and simple examples in using the API programmatically.
+This section demonstrates how to use the API programmatically.

 !!! seealso "Install me first!"

     [Installation instructions](../install/index.md)

 ## API tree